Peter Sowerby Foundation

 - Strand 2: Grants of £2-3 million for infrastructure, core staffing, and sustaining initiatives

-- Periodic Open Calls announced on website (anticipated annually)
+- Open Calls announced periodically on website

 - Focus on community outreach, digital/data-driven solutions, and preventative healthcare